Relative free splitting and free factor complexes I: Hyperbolicity

-\begin{proof} Choose a realization $\Gamma = A_1 * \cdots * A_K * B$ of $\A = \{[A_1],\ldots,[A_K]\}$.
-Construct a graph of groups with base point $p$, attaching to $B$ a rose with rank equal to $\corank(\A)=\rank(B)$, and attaching $K$ additional edges to $p$ with opposite vertices of valence~$1$ having respective vertex groups $A_1,\ldots,A_K$.
-The fundamental group of this graph of groups has an isomorphism to $\Gamma = A_1 * \cdots * A_K * B$.
-Letting $T$ be the Bass-Serre tree of this graph of groups with associated $\Gamma$ action, we obtain a free splitting of $\Gamma$ satisfying $\F(T)=\A$. \end{proof}
+\begin{proof} Choose a realization $\Gamma = A_1 * \cdots * A_I * B$ of $\A = \{[A_1],\ldots,[A_I]\}$.
+Construct a graph of groups with base point $p$, attaching to $B$ a rose with rank equal to $\corank(\A)=\rank(B)$, and attaching $K$ additional edges to $p$ with opposite vertices of valence~$1$ having respective vertex groups $A_1,\ldots,A_I$.
+The fundamental group of this graph of groups has an isomorphism to $\Gamma = A_1 * \cdots * A_I * B$.
+Letting $T$ be the Bass-Serre tree of this graph of groups with associated $\Gamma$ action, we obtain a free splitting of $\Gamma$ satisfying $\Fell T=\A$. \end{proof}

+\textbf{Nondegenerate subgraphs, collapse maps, and the partial ordering $\succ$.} An \emph{invariant subgraph} of a free splitting $T$ is a $\Gamma$-invariant subgraph $\tau \subset T$ with respect to some subdivision of~$T$.
+A component of $\tau$ is \emph{degenerate} if it consists of a single point.
+A \emph{nondegenerate subgraph} of $T$ is a proper invariant subgraph with no degenerate component.

-\textbf{Collapse maps and the partial ordering $\succ$.} A partial ordering on the set of equivalence classes of free splittings of $\Gamma$ is defined as follows.
-A \emph{collapse map} $f \from T \to S$ is a map such that for each $x \in S$ its inverse image $f^\inv(x)$ is connected.
-The union of those inverse images $f^\inv(x)$ which are not single points is called the \emph{collapse forest} $\sigma \subset T$, and so $\sigma$ has no degenerate components, meaning no components that are single points.
+A \emph{collapse map} $f \from T \to S$ is a map which is simplicial with respect to some subdivisions of $T$ and $S$, such that for each $x \in S$ the inverse image $f^\inv(x)$ is connected.
+The union of those inverse images $f^\inv(x)$ which are not single points is a nondegenerate subgraph $\sigma \subset T$ called the \emph{collapse forest}.
 Letting $T \mapsto T/\sigma$ denote the equivariant quotient map under which each component of $\sigma$ is collapsed to a single point, it follows that $T/\sigma$ and $S$ are equivalent free splittings.
 We sometimes incorporate $\sigma$ into the notation by writing $T \xrightarrow{[\sigma]} S$.